nixworks/public/news/2008/06/2/index.md

 ##### France's national railway company
 ### [ A SNCF train runs into a school bus at a level crossing at Mesinges, near the town of Allinges in the mountainous Haute Savoie area of France with at least six people killed. ](/news/2008/06/2/a-sncf-train-runs-into-a-school-bus-at-a-level-crossing-at-mesinges-near-the-town-of-allinges-in-the-mountainous-haute-savoie-area-of-fran.md)
-_Context: Haute Savoie, level crossing, France, France's national railway company, Allinges_
+_Context: level crossing, Haute Savoie, France's national railway company, French, Allinges_

 ##### Mount John University Observatory
 ### [ Astronomers using the Mount John University Observatory discover MOA-2007-BLG-192-L b, the smallest known extrasolar planet which does not orbit a pulsar. ](/news/2008/06/2/astronomers-using-the-mount-john-university-observatory-discover-moa-2007-blg-192-l-b-the-smallest-known-extrasolar-planet-which-does-not.md)